mutant-remix/mutant-remix/README.md

 Then follow the [dependencies](#dependencies) section.

 #### Manual
 If you do not want to use an Arch Linux container, you can install the dependencies manually.
+Package names may vary depending on your distribution and will only be provided for Arch Linux and Debian/Ubuntu.

 Arch Linux | Debian/Ubuntu
 --- | ---